yacy/yacy_search_server/help/AccessTracker_p.md

 Expect observations: counts, logs, queues, timing, network rows, thread states, or resource values.
 Monitoring does not fix the issue by itself; it points to the next page or setting to change.

-When YaCy is reached through a reverse proxy, Access Tracker uses `X-Real-IP` only when the proxy's direct socket IP matches one of the comma-separated regular expressions in `server.reverseProxy.trusted`.
+When YaCy is reached through a reverse proxy, Access Tracker uses `X-Real-IP` only when the proxy's direct socket IP matches one of the comma-separated regular expressions in `server.reverseProxy.trusted` and the header contains one valid IPv4 or IPv6 address.
 Loopback proxies are trusted by default.
 Authentication and access-control decisions continue to use the direct socket IP, not the forwarded address.
 The reverse proxy must overwrite `X-Real-IP` with the client address; it must not pass a client-supplied value unchanged.

 ## Related Pages